rendall/icebreakers/QUESTIONS.md

   * What is one important skill that you think everyone should have?
   * What is one of your greatest work-related achievements?
   * What is something you are great at cooking?
-  * What is something you can’t cook?
+  * What is something you can't cook?
-  * What is something you hate doing?
-Why?
-  * What is something you love doing?
-Why?
   * What is the funniest thing one of your pets have done?
   * What is the most challenging job you can think of?
   * What is the most important personal attribute that you bring to your job?
   * What is the most significant factor, that your organization has control over, that interferes with your success?
-  * What is your biggest pet peeve?
   * What is your earliest childhood memory?
   * What is your favorite animal?
   * What is your favorite book?
   * What is your favorite breakfast?
 Lunch?
 Dinner?
   * What is your favorite candy or treat?
-  * What is your favorite dessert?
   * What is your favorite hobby?
-  * What is your favorite holiday?
-  * What is your favorite job you’ve ever had?
+  * What is your favorite job you've ever had?
   * What is your favorite magical or mythological creature?
-  * What is your favorite movie?
   * What is your favorite restaurant?
-  * What is your favorite smell and why?
-  * What is your favorite sport or physical activity?
   * What is your favorite theme park?
   * What is your favorite thing about technology?
 Least favorite?
-  * What is your favorite thing to do by yourself?
   * What is your favorite tv series?
   * What is your favorite weekend trip?
   * What is your favorite zoo animal?
-  * What is your guilty pleasure?
-  * What is your idea of fun?
-  * What is your least favorite job you’ve ever had?
+  * What is your least favorite job you've ever had?
   * What is your most treasured material possession?
   * What is your spirit animal?
 (The animal who is most similar to your personality.)
   * What movie can you rewatch over and over again?
   * What show on Netflix did you binge watch embarrassingly fast?
   * What technology innovation made the most impact on your life?
-  * What two things do you consider yourself to be very bad at?
-  * What two things do you consider yourself to be very good at?
   * What type of music do you listen to?
-  * What was one new experience you tried that was completely unknown or uncomfortable to you at the time you tried it?
   * What was the best thing that happened to you this weekend?
 This month?
 This year?
   * What “old person” things do you do?
-  * What’s one sentence you’d like to hear from your boss?
+  * What's one sentence you'd like to hear from your boss?
-  * What’s one work-related skill that you’d like to develop, especially if you could do it easily?
+  * What's one work-related skill that you'd like to develop, especially if you could do it easily?
-  * What’s the best prank you’ve ever played on someone?
+  * What's the best prank you've ever played on someone?
-  * What’s the best trip (traveling wise) you ever had?
+  * What's the best trip (traveling wise) you ever had?
-  * What’s the craziest dare you ever took?
+  * What's the craziest dare you ever took?
-  * What’s the craziest fashion trend you ever rocked?
+  * What's the craziest fashion trend you ever rocked?
-  * What’s the most embarrassing moment from your teen years?
+  * What's the most embarrassing moment from your teen years?
-  * What’s the most ridiculous thing your parents ever did to embarrass you?
+  * What's the most ridiculous thing your parents ever did to embarrass you?
-  * What’s the single most important factor that you would change about your job?
+  * What's the single most important factor that you would change about your job?
-  * What’s the weirdest food you’ve ever eaten?
-  * What’s the worst haircut you ever had?
+  * What's the worst haircut you ever had?
-  * What’s your favorite seat on an airplane?
+  * What's your favorite seat on an airplane?
-  * What’s your favorite thing about the place where you live?
+  * What's your favorite thing about the place where you live?
-  * What’s your silliest memory with your best friend?
+  * What's your silliest memory with your best friend?
   * When did you get your first cell phone?
 What kind was it?
-  * Where is your favorite vacation spot?
   * Where would you time-travel, if it were possible?
   * Who is your favorite actor/actress?
-  * Who is your favorite cartoon character?
   * Who is your favorite person to travel with?
   * Who is your hero, and why?
-  * Who was your childhood actor/actress crush?
   * Who was your favorite teacher in school and how did he or she impact you?
 * Credit: [SignUpGenius](https://www.signupgenius.com/business/icebreakerquestionswork.cfm)
   * A movie?
 A concert?
 A ball game?
 What is your favorite spectator activity?
-  * Are you a cat person or a dog person?
   * At a company field day, what is the event that you would most likely win?
   * Best sandwich ever.
-What’s on it?
+What's on it?
   * Camping.
 Love it or hate it?
-  * How do you keep up with what’s going on in the world?
+  * How do you keep up with what's going on in the world?
   * If all the superheroes went to battle against each other, who do you think would win?
   * If you could be any character from a childhood fairytale, who would you be?
   * If you could be on any game show, which would you choose?